-Whether you’re B2C or B2B, SaaS or HaaS (human as a service), giving your prospects a taste-test of what you can do for them before they buy can increase your chances of closing more business.
+Whether you’re B2C (Business to Consumer), B2B (Business to Business), SaaS (Software as a Service), or HaaS (Human as a Service 👈 here’s lookin’ at you, Uber), give your prospects a peek at what you can do before they buy to increase your chances of closing more business.

-The more quality traffic you drum up, the higher your likelihood of getting more free trial conversions and beating the average of a 2% conversion rate.
+The more quality traffic you drum up, the higher your likelihood of getting more free trial conversions.

-“You’re right!
-But none of your competitors are doing this!
-You should give it a shot!”
+“None of your competitors are doing this, so you should give it a shot.”

 Even if you’ve been in business for a long time, a free trial can outperform a free consultation all day long if no one else is willing to do it.

 Just like the guide and the eBook, mini-courses offer educational value.

 Online education is expected to reach $374.3 billion by 2026.
 You can sell your services and show off your expertise while making a lucrative, passive, long-term buck.

 If you give away your course, aren’t you giving away your own formula?

 It’s a lead magnet opportunity because you give away parts of your course, and not all at once.